hmvh

 Chronology of significant events:

-• Labelcodes (LC, one word) introduced by GVL in 1976.
+• Label Codes (LC) introduced by GVL in 1976.
 Adopted by the IFPI in 1977.
-No longer mandatory as of 2017.

 • One of the first CDs ever was Billy Joel's "52nd Street" released 1st October 1982 in Japan.